2007 Dallas Cowboys season: Week 17: at Washington Redskins

 Coming off their road win over the Panthers, the Cowboys closed out the regular season at FedExField in a Week 17 NFC East rematch with the Washington Redskins.
-With the #1 seed already wrapped up, the Cowboys had little to play for and rested many of their starters in the 2nd half.
+With everything already wrapped up, the Cowboys had nothing to play for, though they knew the Redskins needed to win to secure the 6th seed in the playoffs.

 In the first quarter, Dallas trailed early with Redskins RB Clinton Portis getting a 23-yard TD run for the only score of the period.
 In the second quarter, Washington increased its lead with kicker Shaun Suisham getting a 46-yard field goal.
-The Cowboys would respond with rookie kicker Nick Folk getting a 37-yard field goal, but the Redskins replied with Suisham kicking a 21-yard field goal.
+The Cowboys responded with rookie kicker Nick Folk getting a 37-yard field goal, but the Redskins replied with Suisham kicking a 21-yard field goal.

-In the third quarter, Washington continued to lead as Portis got a 1-yard TD run for the only score of the period.
-In the fourth quarter, the Redskins pulled away as QB Todd Collins completed a 42-yard TD pass to WR Santana Moss.
-Dallas would end the game with Folk nailing a 30-yard field goal.
+In the third quarter, Washington continued to lead as Portis got a 1-yard TD run for the only score of the period.In the fourth quarter, the Redskins pulled away as QB Todd Collins completed a 42-yard TD pass to WR Santana Moss.
+Dallas ended the game with Folk nailing a 30-yard field goal.

-With the loss, the Cowboys ended the regular season at 13–3, along with the NFC's #1 seed.
+With the loss, the Cowboys ended the regular season at 13–3, with the NFC's best record already wrapped up.